 How to Make Maple Roasted Endive

-6 medium-sized Belgian endives
+6 medium-sized endive

 2 tablespoons butter

-- 2 tablespoons real maple syrup
+2 tablespoons real maple syrup

-- 2 teaspoons chopped fresh thyme leaves
+2 teaspoons chopped fresh thyme leaves

-1/4 teaspoon salt
+1/4 teaspoon sea salt

 1Heat oven to 350 degrees F.

-2Halve the endives or if large, cut them lengthwise into four then remove as much of the core as possible (the core can be bitter).
+2Halve the endives or if large, cut them lengthwise into four wedges then remove as much of the core as possible (the core can be bitter).
 Arrange endive into one layer on a baking sheet.

-3In a small saucepan, heat butter, olive oil, maple syrup, thyme and salt until bubbling.
-Then, pour over endive and bake in the oven for 20-25 minutes until tender and the edges begin to brown.
+3In a small saucepan, melt the butter the stir in maple syrup, thyme and salt.
+When hot, pour over the endive and bake until tender and the edges begin to brown, 20 to 25 minutes.